 Parents of 3 and 4 year olds can apply for 30 hours of free child care from September in England.
 These welfare benefits for children could be worth £5,000 per child to some families.

-The Childcare Tax-free Scheme rolls out to more parents later in 2017.
-It should then benefit those with children under 12 or under 17 with disabilities.
+The Childcare Tax-free Scheme rolled out to more parents late in 2017.
+The most benefit is likely to be for those with children under the age of 12 (or under 17 with disabilities).

 Families need to work out the best deal for their situation.
 But, you can apply if you are a working parent with any children less than 2 years old.

-Prescription charges increase from the 1st of April 2017.
-Each medicine or appliance dispensed sees a rise of 20 pence which means it will cost £8.60.
+Prescription charges increase from the 1st of April.
+Each medicine or appliance dispensed sees a rise that means it will now cost £9.15 per single item.

 The current exemptions remain in place for those with specific long term conditions.
-These include epilepsy, cancer, and diabetes.
+It includes epilepsy, cancer, and diabetes.
 The same exemptions also apply to pregnant women, new mothers, and children under 16.

 The April price rise to NHS prescriptions does not affect anyone on a low income or seniors over 60 years old.